metagenomics/metagenomics-workshop/docs/data_submission/bin_sample.rst

           <INFO>This submission is a TEST submission and will be discarded within 24 hours</INFO>
      </MESSAGES>

-Note your accession number somewhere, you will need it for the next steps.
+Note your bin sample accession number somewhere, you will need it for the next steps.

-Now let's submit our environmental sample for this study.
+Now let's submit our bin for this sample.

 References
 ^^^^^^^^^^

 **ENA - Registering a Sample** https://ena-docs.readthedocs.io/en/latest/submit/samples.html